muldjord/boris/README.md

 #### Version 1.9.5 (unreleased):
 * Added RSS feed support
+* Added wind support.
+Boris will now be blown around the desktop in strong winds.
 * Refactored a bunch of data type code.
 Still shitty, but better than before.
-* Added wind support.
-Boris will now be blown around the desktop in strong winds.
 * Fixed a nasty sound bug that made Pulseaudio crash when exiting Boris under Linux.
 * Fixed looping animation bug when showing weather.
+* Code updated with Qt5 style signal/slots.
+* Added icons for 'teleport' and 'earthquake' in tray menu.

 #### Version 1.9.4 (07th November 2016):
 * Added complain behaviour, and added sound to all chatter behaviours.